-Preheat oven to 325°F on regular bake with rack in position 2 (bottom position).
+Preheat oven to 325°F on regular bake, rack adjusted to position 2 (bottom rack position).

 Place flour, sugar, salt, and butter in the work bowl of a food processor fitted with a metal blade.
 Process until mixture is like a coarse meal, about 10 seconds.